 Videogames are built on a set of rules and constraints defined by the developers.
 As the consumer, we have an unwritten contract when it comes to playing a videogame.
 The developer agrees to make the best possible version of the game for us to enjoy, and we agree to the constraints and objectives present.
 If a game says that we are a bad-ass ninja who goes around killing everyone, expecting a “peaceful resolution” mechanic wouldn’t be right.

 Every videogame has rules that affect what we can and can’t do within the gamespace.
+Player interactivity is born from operating within those rules and deciding options for ourselves, which culminate in a unique experience even if we’re playing the same concept.
+This is hardly a new concept, it even exists in traditional card games like patience or solitaire.
 With that said, this is where the idea of player choice comes into play and its impact on the player experience.

 Choice in videogames is a major element that has only gotten bigger over time.
 Any way for the player to customize or personalize their experience has an impact on their enjoyment of the game.
 Choice can be as small as what hair style options are available, to as vast as letting the player determine the ending of the game.

 Choice is something that you cannot take lightly as a developer.
 As we’ve talked about before, once the player realizes that choice doesn’t matter and the illusion is shattered, you will never be able to get that back.
 From a gameplay standpoint, if the player learns that their build cannot get through the game, they will most likely quit playing.
 From a personalization standpoint, players can become upset if you offer personalization options, but they’re not able to represent themselves in the game.

 With Assassin’s Creed Odyssey, Ubisoft did the one thing you never do as a developer with choice — you let the player make choices and then take them away.